infinitydaemon/canary/README.md

 Overview <br>
 ----------

-In essence, OpenCanary creates a network honeypot allowing you to catch hackers before they fully compromise your systems.
-As a technical definition, OpenCanary is a daemon that runs several canary versions of services that alerts when a service is (ab)used.
+CWD Canary creates a network honeypot allowing you to catch hackers before they fully compromise your systems.
+As a technical definition, CWD Canary is a daemon that runs several canary versions of services that alerts when a service is (ab)used.
 A simple example of CWD Canary implementation would be in a government or a large organizations where scale management requires a lot of network administration and manual intervention.
 CWD Canary will alert the designated staff about malicious activity before a malware or ransomware attack is set.

 Features
 ----------